Welcome to the new, experimental Deep Adaptation Conscious Learning blog. As a work in progress, we welcome feedback here: contact us.

 What sort of content is published here?

-For now, we are focusing on just two different types of content for this blog:
+For now, we are focusing on three different types of content for this blog:

 - Insights are shorter testimonies or reflections, concerning “aha!” moments when your views or understandings took a sudden big shift – or other noteworthy short musings or reflections – that happened for you as you engaged in Deep Adaptation Forum spaces and groups.
 This can be clear changes in your views, a brainwave you experienced in a particular (spoken or written) conversation, your learning from participation in a group event, a deep connection made during an online Q&A, etc.